 For that reason, I used the same dressing.
 Likewise, I used red grapes consistent with my childhood version of chicken salad I loved as a kid.

 First, I used my food processor to pulse the chickpeas, leaving some whole, while others were crushed.
-As a result, the texture for the salad was perfect for adding additional vegetables and sweet grapes.
+As a result, the texture of the salad was perfect for adding additional vegetables and sweet grapes.

 Then, I added the celery, red onion, dill, and delicious cashew-based sweet dressing.
-Vegetarian chicken salad with chickpeas, for example, is identical to a vegan “tuna” salad, for one exception, the poultry seasoning.
+Vegetarian chicken salad with chickpeas, for example, is identical to a vegan "tuna" salad, with one exception, the poultry seasoning.

 Poultry seasoning is a blend of spices which contains thyme, sage, marjoram, rosemary, black pepper, and nutmeg.
 Other blends may contain celery seed, celery salt, and occasionally ground cloves.